FAR-Lab/RealtimeAudioClassification/Lab-0.-Setting-up.md

 If you followed the setup steps to [install the packages](https://github.com/DavidGoedicke/RealtimeAudioClassification/wiki/Lab-0.-Setting-up) and [download the data-set](https://github.com/DavidGoedicke/RealtimeAudioClassification/wiki/Lab-0.-Setting-up#download-datasets), then we can proceed in running the relevant code.

-## Installing software tools and libraries
-Before we can use these project files, we have to install a few tools and software libraries.

-1. [Install Jupyter Notebooks](https://jupyter.readthedocs.io/en/latest/install.html).
-(Some might already have prepared that)
-2. Start Jupyter notebooks in the folder that you cloned to with you downloaded the Git Hub Repository (i.e. in the folder you just downloaded).
-3. Within Jupyter, navigate to the folder `00_Setup` and open the Notebook inside.
-The notebook is called `Setup.ipynb`.
-4. Follow the steps inside that notebook to install and test the software libraries we need for this workshop.

 ## Download datasets
-For the first lab we will use [our very own Cats-Vs-Dogs](Cats-Vs-Dogs) dataset.
+For the first lab, we will use [our very own Cats-Vs-Dogs](Cats-Vs-Dogs) dataset.
 We will be distributing this dataset in person directly, through [Dropbox](https://www.dropbox.com/sh/pgy6tn4ugbfag0j/AADuiHrW-XgbwCDqiKUrMQ6Na?dl=0), USB-stick or AirDrop.

 When these datasets are finished downloading or copying to the computer, unzip and move them to the ``AudioData/`` folder in your workshop repository folder.
 Any Dataset you might want to train on later should go in there to make the use of the existing scripts easy.

-For later exercise we will also use the UrbanSound dataset.
+For later exercise, we will also use the UrbanSound dataset.
 You can download it here:

 [Urban Sounds](https://urbansounddataset.weebly.com/download-urbansound.html)

-Other data set can be found on [Kaggle](https://www.kaggle.com).
+Other data set can be found in [Kaggle](https://www.kaggle.com).
 Kaggle is a data science community site run by Google, which has, among other things, datasets for machine learning.